ActiveDataBio/PathwayViewer/README.md

 This file is a tab delimited table with meta information about samples with sample ids in the first column and meta info ids in the first row.

 ####dendro_row.json
 This file is a hierarchical structure of the genes in a json format.
-This is used for a dendrogram in the heat map view and here to find the groups of proteins.
+This is used for a dendrogram in the heat map view and here to find the cluster of proteins.

 ####background.csv
 This file is a conversion table to map the ids on the matrix to the ids in the kegg pathway.